-The future is bright for those in healthcare professions, particularly those who choose to pursue nursing as their career.
+The future is bright for those in health care professions, particularly those who choose to pursue nursing as their career.
 In Louisiana, as in most states, demand for nurses is on the rise.
 In addition, the compensation is also rising for those who choose to work in Louisiana hospitals, outpatient care centers and skilled nursing facilities.
 According to The News Star, placement rates for graduates of Louisiana nursing schools are excellent.
 Those who want to enter this promising field can look to online nursing schools in Louisiana to get started on the road to success.

 Online Nursing Degree Programs in Louisiana

 A student can take many varied paths to becoming a nurse.
 Those who want to become licensed practical or licensed vocational nurses can start their journey with an approved education program, usually offered through community colleges or vocational schools.
-These programs are typically one year, including classroom training and hands-on clinical work.
+These programs are typically one year long, including classroom training and hands-on clinical work.
 Once the education is complete, LPNs and LVNs then work under the supervision of registered nurses.